markevans/block_helpers/README.markdown

       </div>
     </div>

-Of course, you could use `render` for more than just surrounding markup.
+Of course, you could use `display` for more than just surrounding markup.

 Installation
 ============